ONS-Innovation/github-repository-archive-tool/README.md

 ## Prerequisites

-This project uses poetry for package management, colima a license free tool for containerisation and the AWS cli commands for deploying changes.
+This project uses poetry for package management, colima a license free tool for containerisation, the AWS cli commands for interacting with cloud services and Terraform for deploying changes.

 It is expected you have these tools installed before progressing further.